wch/extrafont/README.md

 After you create a PDF output file, you should *embed* the fonts into the file.
 The 14 PostScript *base fonts* never need to be embedded, because they are included with every PostScript/PDF renderer.
-However, these extra fonts aren't necessarily available on other devices, so they should be embedded.
+However, the extra fonts aren't necessarily available on other devices, so they should be embedded.
-The `embedExtraFonts()` function will do this for you.
+The `embedExtraFonts()` function will do this.

-Here's an example using a plot made with ggplot2.
+Here's an example of a PDF plot made with ggplot2.
 (Run only the plots that use fonts available on your system.)

 ```R
 pdf('fonttest.pdf', width=4, height=4)